Online Master's Degree in Mathematics Education (MSE)

 Description: Probability and statistics concepts commonly taught in high school are explored alongside the underlying theory.
 Topics include sampling distributions, estimation and inference for means and proportions, linear regression, analysis of count data, exploratory data analysis, and basic study design.
 Various software and calculators are used to analyze the data from one, two, and more samples.

-• Choose two courses from the following:
+• Choose three courses from the following:

 • MAT 520 Number Theory (3 credit hours) – An exploration of different kinds of numbers and their relationships.
 Topics may include modular arithmetic, prime numbers, divisibility theorems, Diophantine equations, congruences, Fermat’s Little Theorem, quadratic reciprocity, continued fractions, and cryptography.